aldosolorzano/datomic-by-example-blog/posts/open-street-map.md

 ## Conclusion

 There is no `right` way to partition data, it is context dependent and thinking about it impacts in the performance of the system, either positive or negative.

+In summary, implicit partitions in Datomic provide a more streamlined and flexible way to manage data locality and improve database performance by offering a simplified partition assignment strategy.

+After reading this post, how do you think you might leverage implicit partitions to improve data locality in one of the services you work on?